natashacmyers/cvsebikehire/readme.md

     5. Entered an invalid email to check the relevant error message appears.
     6. Entered an invalid number of bikes to check the relevant error message appears.
     7. Entered all inputs to check the form submits successfully.
 Checked a confirmation message appeared.
+    (I am aware that the confirmation message appears without the form being filled in, I will need JS to fix this)

 * Contacting CVS store for further information
     1. Opened the website.